MIMEst/tutorial/README.md

-# tutorial
+# Tutorial
 This tutorial is about basic understanding of how Next-generation sequencing (NGS) technique is applied in context of biology.
-Please help yourself to find out true beauty of bioinformatics! welcome
+Please help yourself to find out true beauty of bioinformatics!